 You need a way to manage your subscriptions and collect recurring payments.
-I highly recommend using the Subscription extension from Prospress to set up automatic payments through multiple payment gateways like PayPal or Stripe.
+You can use WooCommerce Subscriptions to set up automatic payments through multiple payment gateways like PayPal or Stripe.
 You need a subscription manager with features like these:

 - Offers both automatic and manual renewals

 - Offers a billing schedule to fit your subscription model (weekly, monthly, yearly)